 How to make chicken burger patties?

 Place 500g of chicken mince into a large bowl.
-Add in one egg and 1 cup corn flour, then season with 1 teaspoon of salt
+Add in one egg and 1 cup corn flour, then season with 1 tsp of salt

 Mix well to combine.